- 1 Ai Weiwei & bicycles

 Ai opted to used bikes and not any other object because bicycles were important to him and his community as he was growing up.
 As a matter of fact, bicycles are still commonly used in China today for transportation, so Ai used them because he thought that the audience would relate to them.
-The use of the forever bikes as a medium had an element of poignancy: that although bikes symbolized freedom and movement in China, the fact that they were stuck together in the piece could point to the status of the Chinese society today.
+The use of the forever bikes as a medium had an element of poignancy: Although bikes symbolized freedom and movement in China, they were stuck together in the piece could point to the status of Chinese society today.

 Different versions of Forever Bicycles

 The first version of the Forever Bicycles installed in 2013 featured the suspended Forever bicycles arranged in a circle.
-Ai made sure to remove all the vital components that make the bike functional such as the seats and pedals, which set the artist on a path of abstraction which later then gave him the opportunity to introduce ambiguity to the subject, as well as play around with different patterns.
+Ai made sure to remove all the vital components that make the bike functional such as the seats and pedals, which set the artist on a path of abstraction, which later allowed him to introduce ambiguity to the subject and play around with different patterns.
 The statically arranged bicycles also offered an illusion of movement, which was also perhaps another commentary on modern Chinese society as people have come to understand and appreciate it.